 (6) Any money tendered with a playslip or oral request that is rejected is to be refunded to the subscriber.

+[Rule 4 amended in Gazette 4 Oct 2017 p.
+5109.]

 5. Receipted tickets to be issued

 (1) Where a person enters lotto in accordance with these rules, a receipted ticket or tickets must be generated and made available to the subscriber electronically or given to the subscriber (as the case requires).

-(2) A request for entry that is accompanied by a Super66 entry will be granted if Super66 is authorised by these rules as an adjunct to that type of lotto.
+[(2) deleted]

+[Rule 5 amended in Gazette 4 Oct 2017 p.
+5109.]

 6. Ticket repeat method of entry

-(1) A person may select the numbers and game type required to enter a lotto draw by presenting an existing receipted ticket and requesting the same type of game entry and combination of numbers.
+(1) A person may select the numbers and game type required to enter a lotto draw by presenting an existing receipted ticket and requesting the same type of game entry and combination of numbers, or repeating a previously played digital entry.

-(2) If a receipted ticket linked to a player’s card number is used to generate a repeat selection under subrule (1), that ticket does not continue to be linked to the number unless the subscriber’s player’s card is presented as well.
+(2) If a receipted ticket linked to a Lotterywest membership card number is used to generate a repeat selection under subrule (1), that ticket does not continue to be linked to the number unless the subscriber’s Lotterywest membership card is presented as well.

 (3) This rule does not apply to a syndicate share receipted ticket or a syndicate master ticket.

+[Rule 6 amended in Gazette 4 Oct 2017 p.
+5110.]

 7. Favourite numbers

 (1) This rule does not apply to Super66.

-(2) A subscriber may register one or more sets of numbers against their player’s Play Online profile or PRS number to be their “favourite numbers”.
+(2) A subscriber may register one or more sets of numbers against their Lotterywest membership number to be their “favourite numbers”.

-(3) A subscriber may specify particular types of game entry and register sets of numbers for those types of game entry against their player’s Play Online profile or PRS number to be their “favourite numbers”.
+(3) A subscriber may specify particular types of game entry and register sets of numbers for those types of game entry against their Lotterywest membership number to be their “favourite numbers”.

 (4) The number of sets of numbers and types of game entry that may be registered under these rules may be fixed or varied by the Commission from time to time.